danielsaidi/VandelayQr/README.md

 ## About

 VandelayQr adds QR code support to [Vandelay][Vandelay].
 It adds a `QrCodeImporter` that can import strings and data by scanning QR codes.

-VandelayQr also provides a class that can create QR code images from any URL.
+It also provides tools for creating QR code images from any URL.

 ## Installation